Q&A: All-inclusive air price advertising

 Q. What is a third-party charge and how must it be displayed?

 A third-party charge is any tax or prescribed fee or charge established by a government, public authority or airport authority, or by an agent of a government, public authority or airport authority.
-Examples of third party charges include: Airport Improvement Fees, Air Travelers Security Charge, Harmonized Sales Tax (HST).
+Examples of third party charges include: Airport Improvement Fees, Air Travellers Security Charge, Harmonized Sales Tax (HST).

 An advertiser must provide a breakdown of all third-party charges under the heading “Taxes, Fees and Charges”.
 However, there are exceptions to this requirement depending on the type of media used to advertise the air service.